2014 Accepted Artists (Listed in Alphabetical Order)

 Joy Friedman Pottery – Leverett, MA: Decorative, colorful, and functional pottery.

-Lou’s Upcycles - S. Lou Leelyn – Wendell, MA: Accessories created from fused un-recyclable, plastic packaging.
+Lou’s Upcycles - S. Lou Leelyn – Wendell, MA: Accessories created from fused un-recyclable, post-consumer plastic packaging.

-Moon and Sundries – Karen Ducey – Shutesbury, MA: Handcrafted gifts and accessories for the delightfully eclectic.
+Moon and Sundries – Karen Ducey – Shutesbury, MA: Colorful gifts and accessories for the delightfully eclectic – all handcrafted.

 Patrick Zephyr Nature Photography – Pelham, MA: Professional landscape/nature photography specializing in the wild places, flora and fauna of the North Quabbin area.

-Peterman Bowls and Boards – Spencer Peterman – Gill, MA: Wooden bowls
+Peterman Bowls and Boards – Spencer Peterman – Gill, MA: Lathe turned bowls created from locally fallen hardwoods.

-Photos from the Valley - Paul Sihvonen-Binder – New Salem, MA: Photographic work capturing the beauty of the Pioneer Valley.
+Photos from the Valley - Paul Sihvonen-Binder – New Salem, MA: Photographic work capturing the beauty to be found in this area’s myriad, and often overlooked details.
+Notice the Usual.

 R & M Caning and Woodwork – Renee and Mark Wingertsman – Petersham, MA: Hand carved and painted birdhouses and hand caned chairs

-Rough Magic Designs/Black Crow Arts – Elizabeth Smith and Heather Clark – Millers Falls, MA: Unique Czech glass & enameled wire earrings.
+Rough Magic Designs and Blackcrow Arts – Elizabeth Smith and Heather Clark – Millers Falls, MA:

 Splendid Toad Art Farm – Kim Parkhurst – Winchendon, MA: Bringing whimsical creatures to life in paintings, prints, and sculpture.